piggaaon/USBWS_Upd/README.md

-# WebDevServVer README
+# USBWS_Upd README
-I wrote this script(s) as a developer so that I would know which version of Apache,PHP,MySQL,phpMyAdmin I had installed and if there was a newer version.
+I wrote this script(s) as a developer so that I can update the USBWebserver and USBWS.
+USBWS_Upd will be include in updated USBWS to allow of in spot updates.

 I use a version of USBWebserver that I have updated to latest Apache,PHP, MySQL,phpMyAdmin while still keeping it portable.